-- There is a strong focus on arts and culture in the City. - The City works with local schools and businesses to run programs. - There is a wide variety of public art in the City. - The City runs awards programs for arts and innovation. - Innovative businesses look to Belmont as a preferred location close to the airport and with links to universities.
+- There is a strong focus on arts and culture in the City. - The City works with local schools and businesses to run programs. - There is a wide variety of public art in the City. - The City runs awards programs for arts and innovation. - Innovative businesses look to Belmont as a preferred location close to the airport and with links to universities. - · be outlined in the City's Corporate Business Plan.

 The following describe at a high level what we will do to meet community priorities, needs and aspirations.
-Detailed projects services, operations and performance measures for these will be outlined in the City's Corporate Business Plan.
+Detailed projects, services, operations and performance measures for these will be outlined in the City's Corporate Business Plan.